top of page

 Sensory Integration/Processing Therapy

-Sensory Integration/Processing Therapy helps children effectively process sensory messages.
-This therapy is delivered by a qualified therapist who has completed certified courses and training.
-Sessions take place in a fun and safe sensory gym equipped with swings, a trampoline, monkey bars, a climbing wall, slides, a ball pit, a zip line, and large soft blocks.
-In this sensory-rich environment, children actively move and explore to experience the just-right amount of sensation they need.
+Sensory Integration/Processing Therapy helps children effectively process sensory information.
+This therapy is provided by a qualified therapist who has completed certified courses and training.
+Sessions occur in a fun and safe sensory gym equipped with swings, a trampoline, monkey bars, a climbing wall, slides, a ball pit, a zip line, and large soft blocks.
+In this sensory-rich environment, children actively move and explore to experience the 'just right' amount of sensation they need.

 Signs of Sensory Processing Difficulties (SPD)